elasticio/salesforce-component/README.md

 Metadata contains one field whose name, type and mandatoriness are generated according to the value of the configuration fields *Lookup by field* and *Allow criteria to be omitted*.

 #### Limitations
+When a binary field (primitive type `base64`, e.g. Documents, Attachments, etc) is selected on **Include linked objects**, an error will be thrown: 'MALFORMED_QUERY: Binary fields cannot be selected in join queries.
+Instead of querying objects with binary fields as linked objects (such as children Attachments), try querying them directly.'
+As well, due to a bug with multiselect dropdowns, it is recommended to deselect all of the elements in this field before you change your selection in the *Object* dropdown list.

-When **Pass binary data to the next component (if found object has it)** is checked and this action is used with Local Agent error would be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'
+When **Pass binary data to the next component (if found object has it)** is checked and this action is used with Local Agent, and error will be thrown: 'getaddrinfo ENOTFOUND steward-service.platform.svc.cluster.local steward-service.platform.svc.cluster.local:8200'

 #### Note
 Action has caching mechanism.
 By default action stores last 10 request-response pairs for 10 min duration.